Hussain ibn Ali and Yazid, Please Elaborate

 What is your view about Hussain and Yazid?
 Did Hussain have a right to rise against Yazid, what was his motivations?
 Was Yazid guilty of killing Hussain?

 Based on my conclusion from the historical information that I rely on, in my view Yazid unjustly became Khalifah and he then put people in pressure to accept him as the Khalifah.
-He and those who were instrumental in making him a Khalifah practically contributed in changing the Khilafah system (that was supposed to be based on consultation) to an imperious kingdom system.
-This was against the rule of the Qur'an about Shora (consultation, being the basis of affairs, including selecting the head of the state, 42:38).
+He and those who were instrumental in making him a Khalifah practically contributed in changing the Khilafah system to an imperious kingdom system.
+This was against the rule of the Qur'an about Shora (consultation being the basis of affairs, 42:38).
 Normally, one of the consequences of such imperious kingdom system is that gradually (and sometimes immediately) the main agenda of the ruling body will be to keep the authority within the family which then normally results in oppression and injustice.
 This is while establishing justice should be among the most prioritized agendas of a ruling system in accordance to the Qur'an (4:58,38:26).
 As Muslims, we are still suffering from the damage that such a dictating kingdom system has brought to Muslims and the rest of the world.

 Hussain ibn Ali, a member of the Ahl Al-Bayt of the Prophet (pbuh) who was known as a pious person at his time, was put in pressure by the ruling system to pay allegiance to Yazid.
 Since he did not consider Yazid to fit the office of Khilafa he could not submit to this.
 This was the main reason that he left Medina and then Mecca.
 It is also evident from the reports that he initially trusted the invitation of the people of Kufa and headed towards them to create an alternative state opposing Yazid.